x07x08/steam-nano-patcher/README.md

 ## Executable (`exe` folder)

-1. Place `src/js/injector/injector.js` / `scripts/injector/injector.js` in `steam_nano_patcher/injector/`, relative to the executable.
+1. Place `src/js/injector/injector.js` / `scripts/js/injector/injector.js` in `steam_nano_patcher/js/injector`, relative to the executable.
-2. Place `src/js/ThemeInjector.js` / `scripts/ThemeInjector.js` in `<steamfolder>/steamui/steam_nano_patcher`.
+2. Place `src/js/ThemeInjector.js` / `scripts/js/ThemeInjector.js` in `<steamfolder>/steamui/steam_nano_patcher`.
+3. Place `src/lua`, the contents of each subfolder from `external/lua` and `external/c/civetweb/civetweb.h` in `steam_nano_patcher/lua`, relative to the executable.

+   `scripts/lua` can be copied directly instead of manually making the folder.
-3. Run it alongside Steam.
+5. Run it alongside Steam.

 ## Injector / Library (`lib` folder)

-> 1 and 2 are the same, but relative to Steam's folder.
+> Steps 1, 2 and 3 are the same, but relative to Steam's folder.

 ***Linux only***: Add the following code to any of Steam's scripts (`/usr/lib/steam/` or `<steamfolder>/steam.sh`, the former is recommended):